jlink/property-based-testing-in-kotlin/docs/README.md

 }
 ```

-Both variants just start the body of the property method asynchronously and wait for all coroutines to finish.
+Both variants start the body of the property method asynchronously and wait for all coroutines to finish.
 That means that delays will require the full amount of specified delay time and context switching,
 which may push you towards a smaller number of tries if a property's execution time gets too high.